The Many Things Avocados Do For You (Plus a Recipe!)

 - Buy Haas avocados.
 There are other varieties of avocado usually found in the tropics, Hawaii, and Florida, but those varieties are gigantic, watery, and do not contain nearly as much healthy fat.
 Plus they make awful guacamole.

-- There are two guacamole philosophies.
+- Choose your guacamole philosophy.
+In my experience, there are two schools of guacamole.
 The New Mexico tradition where I grew up calls for a very creamy guacamole.
 The California or Mexico tradition prefers a chunky form.
-You can adapt this recipe to make the chunky version, but you owe it to yourself to try to creamy version at least once.
+You can adapt this recipe to make the chunky version, but you owe it to yourself to try to the creamy version at least once.
 In either case, avocado by itself in guacamole does not have an adequate mouth feel to fully satisfy compared to this recipe!

 Check out this kitchen hack to add more of the right kinds of fat to your guacamole and make it taste amazing.